frontendpatterns/frontendpatterns.dev/src/content/patterns/single-store.md

 ## Solution

-Apply the Single Store pattern by centralizing all application state in one location for predictable updates, and reinforce it with concise examples or tests.
+Centralize all application state in one location for predictable updates.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.